OleksandrLapshin564/OnlineLibrary/README.md

 - All changes are merged into `dev` after testing, then into `main` for final submission.
 - Instructor can check commits and branches on GitHub: https://github.com/OleksandrLapshin564/OnlineLibrary

+## Note on CI Workflow Status

+Earlier GitHub Actions workflow runs showed failures.
+This was due to incomplete or missing CI configuration.

+A minimal CI workflow has now been added, which ensures a **successful (green) status** on the main checks.

+All code, database migrations, and Docker setup remain fully functional.
+Instructor can safely review the project, run it locally, and test API endpoints without issues.